jeremy-jarvis/applitools-demo/setting-up-cucumber-and-chai.md

 Now that we've replaced Jasmine with Cucumber, it's time to write the tests.
 Let's demonstrate how to convert the current Jasmine tests to Cucumber tests.

 Jasmine keeps its spec files and page objects files under `e2e/src/`.
-I prefer to do away with the `e2e/src` folder and keep all of the important Cucumber folders directly under the `e2e` folder and organized by type like so:
+I prefer to do away with the `e2e/src` folder and keep all of the important Cucumber folders directly under the `e2e` folder and organized by type like:

 ```
 e2e/